 Each child (over 5) receives a Shabbat Prep Checklist on Friday morning.
 Their schoolwork, daily activities, and the chores they’re responsible for are on it.
 They have chores like cleaning their rooms, choosing clothes for the next day, showering, and cleaning bathrooms.
 Doing these things on Friday allows for an evening and the following day, free to relax and enjoy family time.

-My Shabbat Prep Checklist includes making meals for that evening and the next day, making challah bread, laying out clothing for the younger children and myself, cleaning the house, finishing laundry, etc. I also ensure the table is set for our Sabbath meal and the necessary items are out (candles, candleholders, challah cover, nice platters, etc.).
+My Shabbat Prep Checklist includes making meals for that evening and the next day, making challah bread, laying out clothing for the younger children and myself, cleaning the house, finishing laundry, etc. I also ensure the table is set for our Sabbath meal and the necessary items are out (candles, candleholders, challah cover, decorative platters, etc.).

 Here are the type of candles we usually use and a pretty cover for the challah bread similar to the one below.